How do we come from a press on the pellet stove thermostat button to cozy 80°F room temperature?

 The reason why pellet stoves are so convenient is hidden in the way how they work.

-The inner workings of pellet stoves follow a few basic principles that are universal for all automated stoves that use pellets for fuel.
+The inner workings of pellet stoves follow a few basic principles universal for all automated stoves that use pellets for fuel.

 We are going to cover how does a pellet stove work in 7 distinct steps.
 Automated stoves function by just one press on a button; we’re going to look at what is happening inside the pellet stove.